keerthik/keerthik.github.io/essays/Discarded_frozen/unityconsole.md

 }
 {% endhighlight %}

-So when my application would call `Debug.Log`, I expected it to output "just checking if callback works" ollowing every original log output, in the console.
+So when my application would call `Debug.Log`, I expected it to output "just checking if callback works" following every original log output, in the console.

 Unfortunately, this did nothing \[[1](#ref1)\].
 I considered that possibly `RegisterLogCallback` only does anything when called by a runtime class.
 To test this, I tried attaching effectively the same logic to a `MonoBehaviour`, as I've seen RegisterCallback used before.
 It still didn't work.
 I gave up on testing with just a `Debug.Log` call, and decided to try something else.
 I even tried replacing it with `print` \[[2](#ref2)\].
 Well, since I was making my own window anyway, I thought why not set a `GUILabel` in it with the log message.